robert17/iotf-rtd/docs/getting_started/register/index.rst

 Now we have an API key we want to run an application, the simpler the better.

 .. note::
-  IoTF has client library support for multiple languages, but for the purpose of this getting started tutorial we're going to stick with Python.
+  The Watson IoT platform has client library support for multiple languages, but for the purpose of this getting started tutorial we're going to stick with Python.
 If you don't already have `Python <https://www.python.org/downloads/>`_ installed now is the time to do so.

-Install the latest version of the IoTF python client library using pip
+Install the latest version of the Watson IoT platform python client library using pip

 .. code::